Chief of Swiss hospitality company detained in World Cup probe

 "Match Hospitality will continue to investigate and cooperate with all tickets seized by police, tracing their path to any illegal resale, and remains committed to preventing the illegal resale of 2014 FIFA World Cup tickets," it said.

-Rio de Janeiro police said last week that Fofana, a French-Algerian national, had free access to restricted FIFA areas and received up to one million reais ($450,000) (262,698 pounds) per game by re-selling tickets.
+Rio de Janeiro police said last week that Fofana, a French-Algerian national, had free access to restricted FIFA areas and received up to one million reais ($450,000) per game by re-selling tickets.

 The suspects face charges of money-laundering, illegal ticket touting and conspiracy.